Xtyle Library for (Preact)

 Welcome to Xtyle!
 Your Ultimate Directive Extension!
 Enabling you to effortlessly extend your functions as global directives.
 Say goodbye to exporting and importing components constantly.
 Any

-you register globally will be readily available throughout your whole Application.
+method or component you register globally will be readily available throughout your whole Application.

 Download (TypeScript) Template